webxdc/webxdc_docs/src/tips_and_tricks.md

  */
 ```

-This works in vscode nicely together with the `//@ts-check` comment on top of your source file.
+This works in VS Code nicely together with the `//@ts-check` comment on top of your source file.

 If you want you can also type your own functions using [JSDoc comments](https://jsdoc.app/).

-> If you don't use vscode you can still make use of the type checking with the typescript compiler:
+> If you don't use VS Code you can still make use of the type checking with the Typescript compiler:
 >
 > ```sh
 > npm i -g typescript # -g stands for global installation